chriswebb/sublime-psql-tools/README.md

 ]
 ```

-then browse to Tools > PSQL Execute and select the database you would like to run your query against.
+then browse to Main > Preferences > Package Settings > PSQL Execute > Database and select your newly added database.

 ## Contributing
 1. Fork it!